acesir/WindowsHDP/README.md

 WindowsHDP
 ==========

-Automated console installer for Hortonworks Data Platform on windows.
+Automated console installer for Hortonworks Data Platform on Windows.
 Can be used to install multi-node clusters, uninstall clusters or add nodes to an existing cluster.